 Cabinet Minister vs State Minister

 Difference between Cabinet Minister and State Minister is in the roles and responsibilities they have to fulfill.
-In a parliamentary form of democracy in many countries, it is common to see cabinet ministers and also ministers of state.
-Some people are confused by this distinction and cannot differentiate between the roles and responsibilities of cabinet ministers and ministers of state.
+In a parliamentary form of democracy, in many countries, it is common to see cabinet ministers and also ministers of state.
+Some people are confused by this distinction and cannot differentiate between the roles and responsibilities of a cabinet minister and a state minister.
 This article is an attempt to highlight these differences.
 We will first focus on who a cabinet minister is and who a state minister is.
 Then, we will go onto discuss the differences between the cabinet minister and the state minister.
 However, the title state minister has a bit of a different definition with regard to different countries.

 Let us take the example of an important ministry like finance.
-There is the usual cabinet minister for finance, but since there are so many important parts of this ministry, it is common to see minister of state or the state minister looking after affairs of taxation, and so on.
+There is the usual cabinet minister for finance, but since there are so many important parts of this ministry, it is common to see minister of state or the state minister looking after affairs of taxation and so on.
 The state minister or the minister of state remains subordinate to the cabinet minister and reports all matters to him.

 • Cabinet minister and state minister or minister of state are two important titles in parliamentary form of democracy.
-Council of ministers includes cabinet ministers who hold important ministries
+Council of ministers includes cabinet ministers who hold important ministries.

-• There are ministers of state who work as junior ministers under the cabinet minister in large ministries
+• There are state ministers who work as junior ministers under the cabinet minister in large ministries.

-• However there are also Ministers of State with independent charge (MoS) who are in charge of a ministry.
-These ministers of State are unlike those who assist cabinet ministers in large ministries.
+• However, there are also Ministers of State with independent charge (MoS) who are in charge of a ministry.
+These ministers of State are not like those who assist cabinet ministers in large ministries.
 With ministers of state with independent charge, there is no senior cabinet minister to whom they should report.
 They are their own masters.